-208. LICENSE FEES
+214. LICENSE FEES

-208.1 All license fees shall be paid by credit card, certified check, money order, business check, attorney's check, or personal check payable to ABRA.
+214.1 All license fees shall be paid by credit card, certified check, money order, business check, attorney's check, or personal check payable to ABRA.
 Applicants and licensees shall pay the annual license fees specified by the Board in the following manner:

-(a) The fee for the first year shall be paid at the time an application is filed, but shall be returned to an applicant, minus the prescribed processing fee, if the application is denied; and

-(b) The fees for the second and third year shall be paid no later than one (1) and two (2) years, respectively, from the date of the issuance of the license; provided, that a licensee may pay the second and third year fees when the first year fee is paid.
-The payment of the second and third year license fees shall not require the filing of a clean-hands certificate by the applicant.

-208.2 The Board may impose a late fee upon a licensee for failure to timely remit the second or third year fee, or the renewal fee, in the amount of fifty dollars (\$50) for each day after the due date of payment.
+- (a) The fee for the first year shall be paid at the time an application is filed, but shall be returned to an applicant, minus the prescribed processing fee, if the application is denied; and - (b) The fees for the second and third year shall be paid no later than one (1) and two (2) years, respectively, from the date of the issuance of the license; provided, that a licensee may pay the second and third year fees when the first year fee is paid.
+The payment of the second and third year license fees shall not require the filing of a clean-hands certificate by the applicant. - 214.2 The Board may impose a late fee upon a licensee for failure to timely remit the second or third year fee, or the renewal fee, in the amount of fifty dollars (\$50) for each day after the due date of payment.
 The total amount of the late fee to be paid to ABRA shall not exceed the annual cost of the license.
 The Board may suspend a license until the licensee pays the second or third year fee and any additional fee imposed by the Board for late payment.
-A license not renewed timely shall be deemed expired and the licensee shall not be permitted to sell or serve alcoholic beverages.

-208.3 The Board may suspend a license, permit, or endorsement where payment was made by the applicant to ABRA with a check returned unpaid.
-The applicant, in addition to any late fees imposed by the Board pursuant to § 208.2, shall also be charged by ABRA with a one hundred dollar (\$100) returned check fee.
+A license not renewed timely shall be deemed expired and the licensee shall not be permitted to sell or serve alcoholic beverages. - 214.3 The Board may suspend a license, permit, or endorsement where payment was made by the applicant to ABRA with a check returned unpaid.
+The applicant, in addition to any late fees imposed by the Board pursuant to § 214.2, shall also be charged by ABRA with a one hundred dollar (\$100) returned check fee. - 214.4 The annual license fees for manufacturer's licenses shall be as follows:

+Class Fee

+Manufacturer's class A (rectifying plant) \$ 6,000

+Manufacturer's class A (distillery) \$ 6,000

-ClassFeeManufacturer's class A (rectifying plant)\$ 6,000Manufacturer's class A (distillery)\$ 6,000Manufacturer's class A (distillery producing more than 50% non-beverage alcohol)\$ 3,000Manufacturer's class A (winery)\$ 1,500Manufacturer's class B (brewery)\$ 5,000Manufacturer's class C (alcohol-infused confectionary food products)\$ 1,000
+Manufacturer's class A (distillery producing more than 50% non-beverage alcohol) \$ 3,000

+Manufacturer's class A (winery) \$ 1,500

+Manufacturer's class B (brewery) \$ 5,000

+Manufacturer's class C (alcohol-infused confectionary food products) \$ 1,000